-I'm a journalist living in Philadelphia.
-I write stories about criminal justice, activism, music, business, queer culture, and gender for NPR, The Believer, Mother Jones, New York Magazine, Vice, Hazlitt, and BuzzFeed.
+I write stories about criminal justice, activism, race, music, business, queer culture, and gender for Harper's, NPR, The Believer, Mother Jones, New York, Vice, Hazlitt, and BuzzFeed.

 I was a 2013 Google Journalism Fellow at Investigative Reporters and Editors and the National Institute of Computer Assisted Reporting and the Social Media Fellow at Mother Jones magazine from 2011 to 2012.